Fergus WatsonR&D Senior Financial Consultant

 Amending your CT600 for R&D claims

-Whilst making an R&D claim which simply reduces your CT liability is fairly straightforward, requiring only minimal changes and input within the tax return, new legislation has been brought in for RDEC claims and payable tax credits to SMEs.
+Making amendments to reduce your corporation tax (CT) liability is quite straightforward; it only requires you to make changes to your tax return, new legislation has been brought in for RDEC claims and payable tax credits to SMEs.

 Companies claiming R&D tax credits must now also complete a new supplementary CT600L form.
 Without this information being correctly filled in, your R&D claim will be automatically rejected by HMRC.
-If your claim is submitted close to the end of your financial year this is particularly important: confirmation of the rejection may not be received for several months after filing.
+If your claim is submitted close to the end of your financial year this is particularly important: you may not receive confirmation of the rejection may until several months after filing.
+Failure to include the correct forms before the deadline could result in your claim being disqualified.

-Whilst most tax software will assist with the preparation of the CT600L, the accurate preparation of an R&D claim still requires a detailed knowledge of the process in order to ensure the claim is filed correctly.
+Whilst most tax software will assist with the preparation of the CT600L, but we’d always recommend seeking advice if you have any doubts.
+The accurate preparation of an R&D claim with all the supporting documentation requires a detailed knowledge of the processes and the legislation in order to ensure the claim is submitted properly.

 SME scheme and CT600L